skyglass-examples/customer-management-keycloak/README.md

 # Microservices Deployment on AWS with Terraform and K3S:

-## Step 01 - Setup terraform account on AWS
+## Step 01 - Setup terraform account on AWS:
 #### Skip to Step 02, if you already have working Terraform account with all permissions

 #### Setting Up an AWS Operations Account